Blaze240/AdditionalSlots_VictoryFix/README.md

 * Corrin
 * Byleth

-Note that this plugin specifically is coded to follow the costume distribution of the base game, so any deviations (ie stacking multiple male slots in succession and vice versa) will result in mismatched audio.
+Note that this plugin specifically is coded to follow the costume distribution of the base game, so any deviations (ie stacking multiple male slots in succession and vice versa) will result in mismatched audio sync timings.

-Smashline 1 and Smashline 2 versions available.
 ## Prerequesites
 * NRO_Hook
 * Smashline

 ## Installation
-Place the "libbyleth_victoryfix" plugin in the Skyline plugins location (sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/).
+Place the "libadditional_slots_victoryfix" plugin in the Skyline plugins location (sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/).